markusmoenig/Eldiron-Web/content/scripting/server/_index.md

 // However, for weapons there is a short cut, you can just use sheet = increase_weapon_skill_by(sheet, "main hand", 1);

+// If you want to roll the general current skill for an item, pass the item name to let result = roll_item_skill("Shield");

 // Set the sheet back
 set_sheet();